better-watch/better-watch/docs/prd-time-machine.md

-# PRD: Apple Time Machine Blog Timeline
+# PRD: Apple Better Watch Blog Timeline

 ## Overview
-Build a Next.js application replicating the "Apple Time Machine"-inspired timeline view for displaying blog posts.
+Build a Next.js application replicating the "Apple Better Watch"-inspired timeline view for displaying blog posts.
 The UI features a 3D stacked card layout where each card represents a blog post, with the most recent post in the foreground and older posts receding into the background with perspective, scaling, opacity, and blur effects.
 A vertical draggable timeline on the right side controls navigation.
 Supports light and dark modes.

 ## Goals
-- Pixel-perfect recreation of the Apple Time Machine stacked card aesthetic
+- Pixel-perfect recreation of the Apple Better Watch stacked card aesthetic
 - Smooth 60fps animations for card transitions and timeline dragging
 - Responsive design across desktop, tablet, and mobile breakpoints
 - Full keyboard and screen reader accessibility